Nicholas Bayard

 Nicholas Bayard (c.
 1644–1707 or 1709) was a government official and slave trader in colonial New York.
 Bayard served as the mayor of New York City from 1685 to 1686.
 He is historically most notable for being Peter Stuyvesant's nephew and for being a prominent member of the Bayard family, which remained prominent in New York City history into the 20th century.

 Early life

-Bayard was born in Alphen, Holland, the son of a Huguenot refugee to Samuel Bayard (c.
+Bayard was born in Alphen, Holland, the son of a Huguenot refugee.
+His parents were Samuel Bayard (c.
 1615–c.
 1647) and Ann Stuyvesant (1613–1683), the sister of Governor Petrus Stuyvesant.

 In May 1647, he accompanied his widowed mother to America.
 Three other children, Balthazar (who married Maria Lockerman in 1664), Petrus (who married Blandina Kierstede in 1674) and Catharine (who married William De Meyer), also arrived in New Amsterdam.
 His Aunt Judith Bayard (c.
 1615–1687), the sister of Samuel Bayard, married Director General Stuyvesant, and thus there was a double relationship between the families.